 Truth be told, there’s not really much needed to technically describe the typical design of a chatbot UI.
 It’s just… a plain old chat UI that you can see in apps like LINE, WhatsApp, Facebook, and many others.
 It just so happens that the other conversation partner has been replaced by an automated system or AI in this instance.

-But, that’s exactly the point.
+But that’s exactly the point.

 A standard chatbot UI design is not simply a product of what is default and available.
 It is deliberately designed to look and intuitively feel like any other chat app UI that we use.
 In fact, aside from this subtle design choice, there are a good number of other unusual visual liberties in a chatbot UI that we never notice immediately, with the intention that we interact with it as naturally as possible.

-Weird-ish Elements of a Successful Chatbot UI Overview
+Elements Of A Successful Chatbot UI Design

 - Use of Eye-Popping Colors